 Change is good.
 Change is great.
 Humans need change in order to evolve and grow.
-But there are exceptions to that rule, as the chefs at Fratelli Fresh’s Café Sopra will attest to. [fold]
+But there are exceptions to that rule, as the chefs at Fratelli Fresh’s Café Sopra (now closed) will attest to.

-The Banoffee Pie, a layered combination of buttery crushed biscuits, toffee-coloured sweetened condensed milk caramel, sliced banana, whipped fresh cream and shaved chocolate has held a place on the menu at Café Sopra for over a decade now, even though the dish “doesn’t have a lot to do with Italy,” as Barry McDonald, owner of Fratelli Fresh admits.
+The Banoffee Pie, a layered combination of buttery crushed biscuits, toffee-coloured sweetened condensed milk caramel, sliced banana, whipped fresh cream and shaved chocolate held a place on the menu at Café Sopra for over a decade, even though the dish “doesn’t have a lot to do with Italy,” as Barry McDonald, owner of Fratelli Fresh admits.

 “When we first opened, it was a favourite of one of our chefs,” says McDonald.
 “It soon became a customer favourite and whenever we take it off our menu we get loud protests from our customers, so it’s been a staple on the dessert menu for 10 years now.”

 Without further ado - the recipe for Café Sopra’s Banoffee pie:

 2 x 395g cans of sweetened condensed milk